What is the i-SITE?

 What are these places with the big ‘i’?
 This short guide will answer these questions:

 - What are the i-SITEs (visitor information centre)?

 - Where are the i-SITEs in New Zealand?

 What are the i-sites?

 The i-SITE brand was created by Tourism New Zealand in 1990.
 It allows accredited members to open tourist information centres in the main cities or tourist attractions of the country.
-In exchange i-SITE members offer booking services to tourists much like a travel agency.
-As towns and cities in New Zealand are quite small, i-SITEs often becomes landmark in each city been a main pick up point for services providers.
+In exchange, i-SITE members offer booking services to tourists much like a travel agency.
+As towns and cities in New Zealand are quite small, i-SITEs often become a landmark in each city being a main pick up point for services providers.
 Getting to know the location of your closest i-SITE is a must when arriving in a new town!
 Don’t forget to check the bottom of this article for advice on how to best use your local i-SITE.

 There are more than 80 i-SITEs in the country.
 Most places with a tourist attraction – there are lots in NZ! – have an i-SITE, whether it is a city or a gateway to a national park.

 Some of the i-SITEs are also a bit of a tourist attraction themselves:

 - Local advice – places to eat, shop, etc.